Your Brexit questions, answered

 Our road depots and hubs are strategically placed throughout the UK to ensure we meet transit times and service levels for all regions.
 We operate out of 54 depots in the UK and have hubs in Atherstone, Kingsbury, Lount, Dartford, Preston, Stoke, Milton Keynes and Swindon.

-FedEx already handles and transport Dangerous Goods through our network in accordance with the relevant ADR and IATA rules and regulations.
+FedEx & TNT already handle and transport Dangerous Goods through our network in accordance with the relevant ADR and IATA rules and regulations.
 These are international rules and not solely bonded to the EU, therefore they will stay applicable to the UK after Brexit.

 In terms of our air networks that support our Priority and Express services that many of our customers rely on, our team has worked with our US Airline and EU & UK operators to ensure our current flight schedule will very much operate as it does today.
 We have also seen the recent US-UK Open skies agreement, which is a positive outcome that protects our twice daily flights to/from the US into Stansted.
 Therefore we can continue to provide the next day connectivity that many of our customers use.